VikramPochampally/julien.tiron-silabs.com/README.md

 ### Configure the Wi-SUN CLI Nodes

 In this section, we use the Wi-SUN CLI interface to configure a Wi-SUN node.
 This step has to be reproduced on each Wi-SUN node.
-A first step is to configure the Wi-SUN network name the node tries to connect to.
+A first step is to configure the Wi-SUN network name.
 - `wisun set wisun.network_name [network name output by the border router]`.
 The border router network name can be retrieved in the section [**Connect a Console to the Wi-SUN Border Router**](#connect-a-console-to-the-wi-sun-border-router).

 For example: